 4. Pour half of the batter into the pan.
 Flip after bubbles have formed on the pancake.
 Remove from the pan once the pancake is golden-brown.

-5. Grease the pan and repeat.
+5. Grease the pan if necessary and repeat.

 6. Top as desired before scarfing down.